One Voice Mixed Chorus

 One Voice Mixed Chorus is an LGBTQ choral organization in the Twin Cities of Minneapolis-Saint Paul, United States.

-One Voice Mixed Chorus unites gay, lesbian, bisexual, transgender people and straight allies to build community by raising their voices in song.
-It is one of the largest LGBT choruses in North America, the 100 singing members range from ages 17 to 75, and the “Fifth Section” boasts more than 50 non-singing volunteers.
-They perform in schools, at community events, and on stage for marquee concerts.
-Under the direction of Artistic Director Jane Ramseyer Miller, the award-winning chorus described by Chorus America as “one of the region’s best ensembles” has performed for thousands of people throughout the Twin Cities, Greater Minnesota and beyond.
+One Voice Mixed Chorus includes gay, lesbian, bisexual, transgender people and straight allies.
+It is one of the largest LGBT choruses in North America, the 100 singing members range from ages 15 to 81, and the “Fifth Section” has more than 50 non-singing volunteers.
+They perform in schools, at community events, and for marquee concerts.
+Under the direction of Artistic Director Kimberly Waigwa, the chorus has throughout the Twin Cities and Greater Minnesota.

 History

 One Voice Mixed Chorus gave its debut concert in 1989, making it one of the first choruses to bring together people from the LGBTQ communities in the region.
 The chorus was founded in 1988 by Minnesota native Paul Petrella.

 Performances and music

 One Voice Mixed Chorus performs 20 to 30 events annually.
 Two major concerts are held in January and June of each year.
 The chorus also conducts an annual outreach tour (often in greater Minnesota), and a series of workshops and concerts in Twin Cities middle and high-schools.
 The annual fundraiser, Spring Fever, is held in April.

-Their concert themes have included messages about LGBT life experiences, humor within our community, safe sex, AIDS, breast cancer awareness, queer reflections on history, the many dimensions of families, freedom songs from oppressed communities of the world, and music by typically under-represented composers (especially women and LesBiGayTrans artists).
+Their concert themes have included messages about LGBT life experiences, humor within their community, safe sex, AIDS, breast cancer awareness, queer reflections on history, the many dimensions of families, freedom songs from oppressed communities of the world, and music by typically under-represented composers (especially women and LesBiGayTrans artists).

-In addition to the chorus there is an ensemble, OVation, that is a subset of the One Voice singers who perform in the community and at One Voice's major concerts.
+In addition to the chorus, there is an ensemble, OVation, that is a subset of the One Voice singers who perform in the community and at One Voice's major concerts.
 Of particular importance is the outreach to schools and youth.

+One Voice Mixed Chorus also participates in the GALA Choruses Festival held in Minneapolis.